jcolag/Notoboto/README.md

 After that, run the script, and I'll try to keep it working as much like **Miniboost** as I can, with notes auto-saving when you stop typing and making themselves available on a least-recently-used basis.

 Over time, I might add features, because Tk's `text` widget can apparently support searching, formatting, and many other features that Proton Native couldn't and even Electron would've required work.
+I would also like to migrate the notes away from CSON, at some point, so that I don't need to rely on my shaky custom code.